saphirelabs/nft-collection/README.md

 2. **Mint NFT:**

-   - Once connected, you can mint an NFT by clicking the "Mint 1 Token" button.
+   - Once connected, you can mint an NFT by clicking the "Mint" button.
    - Ensure you have sufficient ETH in your wallet to cover the minting fee.

 3. **Check Total Supply:**